Hinge-Proximal Stochastic Gradient Methods for Convex Optimization with Functional Constraints: Background and Assumptions

 where the expectation is with respect to the random index $i_t$. \end{assumption} The variance-reduced SGD proposed in Sec. \ref{sec:vrhps} will however not require Assumption \ref{sig}.
 For some of the algorithms, we need the gradients of the constraint functions to be bounded at $\x_\star$. \begin{assumption} The constraint function gradients are mean-square bounded at $\x_\star$, i.e., $\En{\norm{\nabla g_{j_t}(\x_\star)}^2}\leq G_\star^2$.
 Likewise, the function gradients are bounded at $\x_\star$, i.e., $\norm{\nabla f(\x_\star)}^2 + \norm{\nabla h(\x_\star)}^2 \leq B_{\star}$ for some $\nabla h(\x_\star) \in \partial h(\x_\star)$. \end{assumption}

-Finally, Sec. \ref{sec: n-hps} will require a stronger linear regularity assumption, also considered in \cite{patrascu2021stochastic}.
-Let $\pi_{\cX}(\x)$ and $\pi_{\cX_{j_t}}(\x)$ be the projections of $\x$ onto the sets $\cX:=\{\u | g_j(\u)\leq 0, 1\leq j \leq m\}$ and $\cX_{j_t}:=\{\u | g_{j_t}(\u)\leq 0\}$, respectively. \begin{assumption} The constraints satisfy linear regularity with parameter $r$, i.e., $r\norm{\x - \pi_{\cX}(\x)}^2 \leq \Ej{\norm{\x - \pi_{\cX_{j_t}}(\x)}^2}$, where $\Ej{\cdot}$ denotes the expectation with respect to the random index $j_t$. \end{assumption} Assumption \ref{regular} states that the expected distance to $\cX$ is controlled by the expectation of distances to the individual sets $\cX_{j_t}$, thereby excluding pathological cases involving nearly parallel or redundant constraints.
-The linear regularity assumption is satisfied if the sets $\cX_j$ are convex with non-empty interior \cite{patrascu2021stochastic}.
-However, the precise statement of \ref{regular} does not directly follow from \ref{slater}.
-In other words, one cannot derive a bound on $r$ based on $\nu$ and $\bt$ alone.
-A related residual-based regularity condition $\norm{\x - \pi_{\cX}(\x)}^2 \leq c\Ej{([g_{j_t}(\x)]_+)^2}$ is assumed in \cite{nedic2019random, necoara2022stochastic, singh2024unified, singh2024mini, singh2024stochastic, singh2024stochastic_movingball}.
-While the two conditions are not comparable, the have both been widely used in the literature.
+Finally, Sec. \ref{sec:n-hps} will require a stronger linear regularity assumption, also considered in \cite{patrascu2021stochastic}.
+Let $\pi_{\cX}(\x)$ and $\pi_{\cX_{j_t}}(\x)$ be the projections of $\x$ onto the sets $\cX:=\{\u | g_j(\u)\leq 0, 1\leq j \leq m\}$ and $\cX_{j_t}:=\{\u | g_{j_t}(\u)\leq 0\}$, respectively. \begin{assumption} The constraints satisfy linear regularity with parameter $r$, i.e., $r\norm{\x - \pi_{\cX}(\x)}^2 \leq \Ej{\norm{\x - \pi_{\cX_{j_t}}(\x)}^2}$, where $\Ej{\cdot}$ denotes the expectation with respect to the random index $j_t$. \end{assumption} Assumption \ref{regular} states that the expected distance to $\cX$ is controlled by the expectation of distances to the individual sets $\cX_{j_t}$, thereby excluding pathological cases involving nearly parallel or redundant constraints. \col{While Slater's CQ implies a bounded-set version of linear regularity through classical error-bound results \cite{bauschke1999strong}, it yields constants that depend on the bounded region.
+In particular, for any bounded set $\cS$, one obtains a constant $r_{\cS} > 0$ such that $r_{\cS}\norm{\x - \pi_{\cX}(\x)}^2 \leq \Ej{\norm{\x - \pi_{\cX_{j_t}}(\x)}^2}$ for all $\x \in \cS$.
+In contrast, the global linear regularity assumed in Assumption~\ref{regular} and in \cite{wang2016stochastic2} requires the inequality to hold for the entire, possibly unbounded, decision region with a uniform constant, and is therefore stronger.
+In particular, such a global constant cannot be bounded using only the Slater parameters $\nu$ and $\bt$.
+A related residual-based global regularity condition $\norm{\x - \pi_{\cX}(\x)}^2 \leq c\Ej{([g_{j_t}(\x)]_+)^2}$ is also assumed in \cite{nedic2019random, necoara2022stochastic, singh2024unified, singh2024mini, singh2024stochastic, singh2024stochastic_movingball} and it also does not follow from Slater's CQ alone.}

 We conclude this section by mentioning that the various preliminary inequalities that follow from Assumptions \ref{a1}-\ref{regular} are listed in Appendix \ref{basic} and will be repeatedly used.